Selling a Mobile Home Can Be Easy if you have all the right documents

 A Three Year Registration gives a previous owner an opportunity to claim ownership of that home for three years once papers have been submitted to Department of Licensing.
 If no one has tried to claim the mobile home “as theirs”, a title can be issued after the third year.

-3. How to sell a mobile home with back owed property taxes
+3. What if the mobile home has back owed property taxes

 Washington and Oregon (most other states, I assume) require property taxes to be paid before a change of ownership can happen.
 If you are utilizing a manufactured home dealer, like us, to help with the sale of your home, we always check the status of your property taxes.
 If your property taxes have not been paid, we will withhold the back owed amount of taxes once your home sells and pay the county.